 The Sunflower Trust requires all registered Sunflower Practitioners to complete at least 10 hours of CPD every year specific to the Sunflower Programme and in addition to the CPD requirements of their own profession.
 Often Sunflower Practitioners work on their own and group learning allows them to exchange information and expertise with others.
 The Sunflower Trust believes that regular knowledge transfer ensures practitioners are dedicated to the higher levels of success in supporting the health, growth and development of children and young people to maximise their potential in the most efficient, respectful, effective and meaningful ways.
 In doing this, we are committed to ongoing improvements and to remaining at the forefront of what we have to offer our patients.
 We focus on maintaining high levels of ethical conduct, competence and sensitivity to the children, our profession, each other and the society in which we live.

 Gemma Ware (B.Ost/Dip ST)

 Gemma graduated from The British School of Osteopathy (BSO) in 2005.
-Gemma’s approach to her treatment is mainly structural, using her many qualifications which allow her to treat a wide range of people with varying conditions.
+Gemma’s approach is mainly structural, using her many qualifications which allow her to support a wide range of people with varying conditions.

-Gemma has a very holistic approach to her treatment and tends to include a lot of soft tissue techniques, sports massage and articulation to joints, minimising manipulation.
-She has treated a wide range of patients from babies, children, pregnant women, athletes and the elderly.
+Gemma has a holistic approach and tends to include soft tissue techniques, sports massage and articulation to joints, minimising manipulation in her work.
+She sees a wide range of patients from babies, children, pregnant women, athletes and the elderly.
 Gemma also holds a Diploma in Sports Massage Therapy (APNT).